teamcapybara/capybara/README.md

 Cucumber handles this by using truncation instead of transactions, i.e. they empty out the entire database after each test.
 You can get the same behaviour by using a gem such as [database_cleaner](https://github.com/bmabey/database_cleaner).
+[This post](http://devblog.avdi.org/2012/08/31/configuring-database_cleaner-with-rails-rspec-capybara-and-selenium/#comment-1550901866) shows how to setup database_cleaner for use with Capybara.

 It is also possible to force your ORM to use the same transaction for all threads.
 This may have thread safety implications and could cause strange